-Now we can travel a little further and spend more time outdoors, what could be better on a sunny Bank Holiday than tucking into a picnic surrounded by nature?
+Now we can travel a little further and spend more time outdoors, what could be better on a sunny day than tucking into a picnic surrounded by nature?
 It’s the perfect activity for a romantic day out of the house or a great way to persuade kids to spend more time outdoors.

 Luckily, we’re spoilt for choice in Britain for spectacular picnic destinations.
 Whether you’re heading to the coast or into the countryside, there’s a scenic location to set down your hamper.
 Don’t forget to pick up a couple of Seedlip Grove 42 & Lemongrass Tonic cans too – they’re a tasty addition to any picnic.

 We’ve included some beautiful places in Wales and Scotland but be aware of, and double check, lockdown rules in each country before planning a visit.

 Here’s our list of the 10 best places for a picnic with a view in the UK.

 I. Tarr Steps, Exmoor, Devon